moodlebox/moodlebox.net/content/en/help/upgrade-the-moodlebox.md

 ---
 As a routine security measure, it is recommended to update regularly the server software on the MoodleBox to patch vulnerabilities found in the Raspbian distribution and to fix other discovered bugs.

-For this operation, the MoodleBox must be connected to the Internet.
+For this operation, the MoodleBox must be connected to the Internet via Ethernet cable.

 ### Updating the MoodleBox software